Wet op Regspraktyk 28 van 2014 (Afrikaans version): View/Download

 Lokwalodikgang La Puso, 2014 (Setswana version): View/Download

-The Justice Portfolio Committee adopted the Legal Practice Amendment Bill on 1 November 2017 and it was passed by the National Assembly on 14 November 2017.
-It has now been sent to National Council of Provinces for concurrence.
+The Legal Practice Amendment Bill was passed by the National Council of Provinces on 28 November 2017 and has been sent to the President for assent.
+It was passed by the Justice Portfolio Committee on 1 November 2017 and by the National Assembly on 5 December 2017.
+It has been sent to the President for assent.
 Among the amendments, the following are for noting:

 - Clause 4 of the Bill amends section 33 of the Act which provides for the authority to render legal services.
 Clause 4 amends s 33(1) and (3) to provide that only practising legal practitioners may perform certain acts or render certain services by inserting the word 'practising’.

 - Clause 11 amends s 114 of the Act which regulates the position of existing advocates, attorneys, conveyancers and notaries.
 It looks after vested interests.
 Clause 11 provides that attorneys who had the right of appearance in the High Court of South Africa or the Constitutional Court in terms of any law before the commencement of the Act, will retain that right after the commencement of the Act.

 Tenth plenary meeting of the National Forum on the Legal Profession - 14 October 2017

 The National Forum (NF) met on Saturday, 14 October 2017 for its tenth plenary meeting.
 It resolved to deliver its recommendations to the Minister in terms of s 97(1)(a) of the Legal Practice Act (LPA), before the end of October.
 The recommendations were handed to the Minister on 26 October 2017.
 The recommendations deal with the following aspects: